Col0ring/react-router-guarded-routes/README.md

 #### GuardConfigProvider

-The `GuardConfigProvider` should not be used more than one in an app, make sure it's at the topmost level inside the Router (`BrowserRouter` and `HashRouter`).
+The `GuardConfigProvider` has configuration about routing, should not be used more than one in an app, make sure it's at the topmost level inside the Router (`BrowserRouter` and `HashRouter`).

 And it provides APIs for whether to run guard middleware and whether to display the fallback element: